G. Gordon Watts Professor of Music, Emeritus

 617-495-4008

-Shelemay received a B.M.
+B.M.
 (1970), M.A.
 (1972), and Ph.D.
 (1977), University of Michigan.
-She taught at Columbia University (1977–1982), New York University (1982–1990), and Wesleyan University (1990–1992), before joining the Harvard faculty in 1992.
-At Harvard, Shelemay has served as Chair of the Department of Music (1994–1999; acting chair, spring 2002; chair, spring 2005; emergency chair, 2007) and is active in interdisciplinary studies across several domains.
+She taught at Columbia University (1977-1982), New York University (1982-1990), and Wesleyan University (1990-1992), before joining the Harvard faculty in 1992.
+At Harvard, Shelemay has served as Chair of the Department of Music (1994-1999; acting chair, spring 2002; chair, spring 2005; emergency chair, 2007) and is active in interdisciplinary studies across several domains.
 A Fellow of the American Academy of Arts and Sciences and the American Academy for Jewish Research, the American Philosophical Society, and the Ethiopian Academy of Sciences, she is a Past President of the Society for Ethnomusicology.
-A Congressional appointee to the Board of Trustees of the American Folklife Center at the Library of Congress from 2000–2013, she was Chair of that Board from 2002–2004.
+A Congressional appointee to the Board of Trustees of the American Folklife Center at the Library of Congress from 2000-2013, she was Chair of that Board from 2002-2004.
 She has received fellowships from the Guggenheim Foundation, the National Endowment for the Humanities, the American Council of Learned Societies, and the Radcliffe Institute.
 Shelemay was named the Chair in Modern Culture at the John W. Kluge Center of the Library of Congress during August and September, 2007 and June, 2008.
-During 2015–2016, she was the Marta Sutton Weeks Fellow at the Stanford Humanities Center.
-Shelemay also co-chairs (with Patricia J. Tang) the Musics Abroad seminar through the Mahindra Humanities Center.
+During 2015-2016, she was the Marta Sutton Weeks Fellow at the Stanford Humanities Center.
+In fall of 2023, she was a fellow at the Herbert D. Katz Center for Advanced Judaic Studies at the University of Pennsylvania.
+In July 2024, Shelemay retired and became a research professor at Harvard University.